xingyingwang/smart_contracts/assessment_information.md

 - It is a 15 minute in person group presentation, including questions (10 minutes for presentation and 5 for questions)
 - You will also record and uploaded your presentation for quality checking
 - You will be assessed on the development of your smart contract, as well as the quality of your presentation and your response to questions
-- You must ensure you stick to the maximum 15 minute time limit
+- You must ensure you stick to the maximum 10 minute time limit for the presentation
-- A formal criteria sheet will be made available after the start of the module, which will make up your feedback sheet
+- A formal criteria sheet is made available, which will make up your feedback sheet
 - The deadline for the completion of the group project will be the end of Week 11
+- The deadline for submitting your group presentation is 7 April at 12.00 midday

 ### Finding and assigning groups
-- Students will work in groups up to a maximum of 6
+- Students will work in groups up to a maximum of 6 (some will be slightly more)
 - Group sign up will begin after Week 3 (Friday 3 Feb)
 - You are allowed to select your own group members, and a sign up form will be provided
 - Those who have not found a group by the end of Week 4 (Friday 10 Feb) will be assigned a group by the module leader